paploo/SlideRuleCoach/README.txt

         [ ] Artillary Ranging.
         [ ] RandomProblemGenerator: Initialized with an array of problem generators, and then randomly selects from them.
 Weights?

+[ ] Exp/Logs: LL scale random values are too evenly distributed.
+Need to evenly distribute along the scale, not the range!

 [ ] Problem Timer
     [ ] Record timer data.